teiwei2003/cosmos-sdk/docs/ja/run-node/txs.md

 )

 func sendTx() error {
-    // Choose your codec: Amino or Protobuf.
+   //Choose your codec: Amino or Protobuf.
 Here, we use Protobuf, given by the
-    // following function.
+   //following function.
     encCfg := simapp.MakeTestEncodingConfig()

-    // Create a new TxBuilder.
+   //Create a new TxBuilder.
     txBuilder := encCfg.TxConfig.NewTxBuilder()

-    // --snip--
+   //--snip--
 }
 ```